Emanuele Castellano

 Naples in a week: Spanish Quarters

 What to see in Naples in a week?
-The Quartieri Spagnoli certainly cannot be missed, the beating heart of Neapolitan life, an authentic immersion in the culture of the so-called Neapolitanity.
-The Quartieri Spagnoli of Naples are famous for their liveliness and authenticity, for their narrow and winding streets dotted with traditional shops and above all for the lively atmosphere that can be felt in this area of the city.
+The Quartieri Spagnoli are definitely a must: they are the beating heart of Neapolitan life, famous for their vibrancy and authenticity, with narrow, winding streets lined with traditional shops, and above all, for the lively and unique atmosphere you can truly breathe in.
 Here you can also find the famous mural dedicated to Diego Armando Maradona, one of the tourist attractions most loved by football fans and a true destination for a secular pilgrimage, halfway between sacred and profane.

-After spending the first part of the morning discovering the Quartieri Spagnoli, in the middle of the day it's time to visit another little gem of Naples.
-On the border with Montesanto and near Via Toledo, explore the Pignasecca Market, a lovely place in the heart of Naples where you will find fresh produce, fish, cheeses and more.
-The market develops along Via Pignasecca, a narrow cobbled street, and offers an explosion of colours, sounds and flavors that capture the essence of Neapolitan daily life.
+Around midday, explore another small gem of Naples: the Pignasecca Market, a lovely place in the heart of Naples where you will find fresh produce, fish, cheeses and more.
+The market develops along Via Pignasecca, a narrow cobbled street, and offers an explosion of colors, sounds and flavors that capture the essence of Neapolitan daily life.

-In addition to the aforementioned Via Toledo, absolutely do not miss the majestic Galleria Umberto I, an imposing architectural work that extends for almost 150 meters in the heart of Naples with its characteristic dome over 50 meters high: an incredible place that certainly deserves to be visited during your week in Naples!
+In the afternoon, visit the shopping streets: in addition to the aforementioned Via Toledo, do not miss the majestic Galleria Umberto I, an imposing architectural work that extends for almost 150 meters in the heart of Naples with its characteristic dome over 50 meters high: an incredible place that certainly deserves to be visited during your week in Naples!

 Day 7: Explore the surroundings before you leave